AprilShade/MKWorld_TimeTrials/Courses/Dry_Bones_Burnout/strategies.md

 ---
 ## CONFIRMED, NOT YET UTILISED
 ### Ending NISC (by Astra & AprilShade)
-Skip the ending lava pool shroomless by launching onto the nearby wall and tricking over it.
+Skip the ending lava pool shroomless with the use of strategic Wall Riding and Jumping.

 **Path 1:** (by Astra)